dikshant7/ImageUploadApp/README.md

 # ImageUploadApp
-This is a simple image uploader app that allows you to upload images which is stored in our Firebase database and user authentication is done using Firebase authentication
+This is a simple image uploader app that allows you to upload images which is stored in our Firebase database , One can create account and signin